-Figure 8,.
-Relative Thermal Conductivity of SiC Nanofluids For the same particle concentration by volumes considered, the relative thermal conductivity of DW based nanofluid has exhibited a lower enhancement compared to the EG-DW based SiC nanofluid.
-It can be observed that though the thermal conductivity of EG-DW based nanofluids is less than DW based nanofluids the enhancement in the thermal Research paper © 2012 IJFANS.
-All Rights Reserved, UGC CARE Listed (Group -I) Journal Volume 8, Issue 2, 2019 conductivity with the base fluid is higher for EG-DW based SiC nanofluid.
-Higher enhancements were observed for 20:80 EG-DW based SiC nanofluid.
-4. Conclusions The thermal conductivity of DW, 20:80 EG-DW, and 40:60 EG-DW based SiC nanofluids is experimentally investigated for low particle concentration of 0.02% to 0.08% by volume at temperatures 40, 45 and 50°C. It is observed that the thermal conductivity of the nanofluids increase with increase in the particle concentration temperature.
-DW based SiC nanofluids exhibited greater thermal conductivity values than EG-DW based nanofluids.
-The thermal conductivity of DW based SiC nanofluid is 1.005 times that of 20:80 EGW and 1.17 times that of 40:60 EGW based SiC nanofluids.
-Though the thermal conductivity values of DW based nanofluids is greater than EG-DW based SiC nanofluids, the relative thermal conductivity of EG-DW based SiC nanofluid is found to be greater than DW based nanofluids in particular 20:80 EG-DW based nanofluids exhibited higher enhancements in thermal conductivity than base fluid indicating the effect of base fluid.
-Hence, it is observed that the base fluids chosen for the preparation of the nanofluids are having greater impact on thermal conductivity of nanofluids and the combination of nanoparticle and base fluid also pays a major role on the thermal conductivity of nanofluids.
+Figure 8.
+Relative Viscosity of SiC nanofluids in 3 different base fluids The viscosity of SiC/40:60 EG-DW nanofluid is 2.12 times higher than SiC/DW and 1.27 times higher than SiC/20:80 EG-DW nanofluid for 0.08% particle concentration by volume and at the operating temperature of 45^{0} C. It is observed that though the viscosity of Research paper © 2012 IJFANS.
+All Rights Reserved, UGC CARE Listed (Group -I) Journal Volume 8, Issue 2, 2019 40:60 EG-DW based SiC nanofluid is higher than 20:80 EG-DW and DW based nanofluids the relative viscosity of 20:80 EG-DW is greater than 40:60 EG-DW based SiC nanofluid.
+This decrease in the relative viscosity of the 40:60 EG-DW based nanofluid is due to the increase in the viscosity of the base fluid.
+This indicates the impact of base fluid plays a major part in the viscosity of nanofluids.
+4. Conclusions The viscosity of DW, 20:80 EG-DW, and 40:60 EG-DW based SiC nanofluids is experimentally investigated for low particle concentration of 0.02% to 0.08% by volume at temperatures 40, 45 and 50°C. It is observed that the viscosity of the nanofluids increase with increase in the particle concentration and decreased with the increase in temperature.
+EG-DW based SiC nanofluids exhibited greater viscosity values than DW based nanofluids.
+Higher viscosity values were obtained for 40:60 EG-DW based nanofluid which is 2.12 times greater than DW and 1.27 times greater than 20:80 EG-DW based nanofluids.
+Though the viscosity values of 40:60 EG-DW is greater than 20:80 EG-DW based SiC nanofluids, the relative viscosity of 20:80 EG-DW based SiC nanofluid is found to be greater than 40:60 EG-DW based nanofluids indicating the effect of base fluid.
+Hence, it is observed that the base fluids chosen for the preparation of the nanofluids are having greater impact on viscosity of nanofluids.
 Acknowledgements I am grateful to my guide Dr. P.Bhramara, who guided me throughout the project.